praneshpr/praneshpr/README.md

 - 💻 &nbsp;&nbsp;Software developer with 10 years of experience in various tech stack, primarily focussed on Frontend/UI/UX development
 - 🔭 &nbsp;&nbsp;I'm currently working on React, Python, MySQL, Mocha, React-testing-library, Webpack, Storybook + Agile project management
-- 📖 &nbsp;&nbsp;Experienced in leading serveral large scale customer facing products/projects
+- 📖 &nbsp;&nbsp;Experienced in leading serveral large scale customer facing products/projects.
+Task breakdown.
+Delegation.
+Mentorship
 - 🌱 &nbsp;&nbsp;I'm currently learning to expand my skills on frontend infrastructure/architecture and web performance
 - 👯 &nbsp;&nbsp;I'm passionate about leading teams and projects and empowering a team to achieve both business and personal goals
 - 💬 &nbsp;&nbsp;What I believe in ?
 Treating people as people and help them reach their potential by listening and helping them grow.
 Deeply care for your teammates in their professional development and care for their personal goals